Artem4es/Artem4es/README.md

 - [FoodGram](https://github.com/Artem4es/foodgram-project-react) - is an online service + API (DRF) for cooking enthusiasts!
 - [An Internet market](https://github.com/Artem4es/motobinfile) with a shopping cart, various items, and card payment options.
 - [YaTube](https://github.com/Artem4es/hw05_final), a blog for writers with many features such as comments, likes, and followers.
 - [YamDBAPI](https://github.com/Artem4es/infra_sp2) an API for gathering information about music, films, and more.
+- [FASTAPI](https://github.com/Artem4es/FASTAPI) - This is a two part project on FAST API.
+The second part converts wav to mp3 and has a built-in authentication system!
 - [A landing page with a form](https://github.com/Artem4es/shop) that provides company information and has an order form which notifies you about new purchases via a Telegram bot.
 - [Cash-bot](https://github.com/Artem4es/cash_bot), which calculates expenses when you hang out with friends.
 - [Homework-bot](https://github.com/Artem4es/homework_bot) - sends notifications about homework status.